Beginner’s Guide to Recording Guitar at Home

 My recommendation if you already have a good set of headphones is to invest in some good monitors to use when you’re not actually recording.

 The top-rated studio headphones on Amazon at the moment are the Audio-Technica ATH-M50x as shown to the right.
 They’re rated overwhelmingly positive so if you’re after the best, these will probably suit you.

 Alternatively, the Sony MDR7506 are just as popular and a bit cheaper.

-Either option will likely be a big upgrade from whatever headphones you currently use, but whether it’s worth the upgrade is up to you.
+Either option will likely be a big upgrade from typical headphones, but whether it’s worth the upgrade is up to you.

 Getting Started With Your Home Recording Studio

 So you’ve now got all the hardware and software you need for your home recording studio, now what?
 First I recommend going through my Tutorial on Recording Your First Song at Home.
 The tutorial will show you how to get started with all the above equipment and software so you can record a full song with all instruments.

 Here are some things you can do to get started:

 Record guitar parts to your favorite song